HemakanthNatkunaraja/Computer_Network_configuration/README.md

-# University IT Centre and Department Network Design
+# University IT Centre and Department Network Design (Using Cisco Packet Tracer)

 ## Project Overview